-Cum laude 3.50 Magna cum laude 3.65 Summa cum laude 3.80
+Cum laude 3.50

+Magna cum laude 3.65

+Summa cum laude 3.80

-Honors are determined at the end of either the final semester or the semester immediately preceding the final semester.
-If a student achieves a grade point average sufficient for honors at the end of the semester immediately preceding the final semester, the student will receive those honors even if the student's grade point average decreases in the final semester.
+Honors are determined at the end of either the final semester or the semester immediately preceding the final semester.6 If a student achieves a grade point average sufficient for honors at the end of the semester immediately preceding the final semester, the student will receive those honors even if the student's grade point average decreases in the final semester.

 - c.
-Vermont Law School grants the MELP, MERL, MFALP, MARJ, LLM in Environmental Law, LLM in Energy Law, LLM in Food and Agriculture Law, and LLM in American Legal Studies degrees with distinction for those students who achieve a GPA of 3.50 or higher upon completion of the program. - d.
-Faculty members may designate on their faculty grading sheets the top one or two students in each class.
+Vermont Law School grants the MELP, MERL, MFALP, MARJ, LLM in Environmental Law, LLM in Energy Law, LLM in Food and Agriculture Law, and LLM in American Legal Studies degrees with distinction for those students who achieve a GPA of 3.50 or higher upon completion of the program. - faculty members may designate on their faculty grading sheets the top one or two students in each class.
 The student(s) so designated receive the "Academic Excellence Award" for that particular class, an honor that can be included on resumes, cover letters, or job applications, etc. Faculty have discretion to refrain from designating the top student.
-This regulation shall not apply to students in IRPs, Directed Study, Law Review class, the Vermont Journal of Environmental Law class, or the classroom component of Externships or SIPs.
+This regulation shall not apply to students in IRPs, Directed Study, Law